magnetophon/LazyLimiter/README.md

 ## conceptual idea
 Here is [a block-diagram](https://github.com/magnetophon/LazyLimiter/raw/master/docs/blockDiagram-svg/process.svg) to help explain.
 Unfortunately GitHub does not enable you to click tinto the sub blocks online, so you'll have to use a downloaded version for that.
-In this example, the lookahead time has been set to 4 samples, and it's a simplified implementation.
-The actual limiter uses 8192 at a samplerate of 44100, and even more at higher samplerates.
+In this example, the lookahead time has been set to 4 samples, the actual limiter uses 8192 at a samplerate of 44100, and even more at higher samplerates.

 As with any lookahead limiter, there is a block calculating the gain reduction (GR), and that value is multiplied with the delayed signal.

 Notice that all values inside GainCalculator are in dB: